 - Ron Braeutigam, Associate Provost for Undergraduate Education

-- Susanna Calkins, Associate Director, Searle Center for Teaching Excellence
+- Susanna Calkins, Associate Director of Searle Center for Advancing Learning and Teaching

 - Stephen Carr, Academic Associate Dean, McCormick School of Engineering and Applied Science

 - Dona Cordero, Assistant Provost for Diversity and Inclusion and Director, Office of Change Management

 - Debbie Crimmins, Associate Director of Institutional Research, Office of Administration and Planning